Who we are

 - view on our website, or download if he wishes, any part of the Portfolio of Laws, which contains the trust laws and company laws and other relevant laws and tax treaties of the major offshore jurisdictions (and see under Tax Treaties below);

-- be listed on our website in our Directory of Members, which includes the member’s address, fax and telephone numbers and all the descriptive text of the hard copy, and which may be visited by other members, who are in possession of the passwords;
+- be listed on our website in our Directory of Members, which includes the member’s address, fax and telephone numbers;

 - access and contribute to the Yearbook, where members are encouraged to share their practical knowledge and experience in tax planning issues and legislation;

-- read (or download) verbatim Transcripts of recent papers delivered at ITPA meetings;
+- read (or download) verbatim Transcripts of papers delivered at Itpa conferences;

 - read headnotes and download judgements contained in the International Trust Cases;

 - install a reciprocal hyperlink between his website and the Links@itpa page of the Association’s website;

-- peruse the programmes for the next two meetings of the Association, and, if he decides to attend, to make a reservation (space permitting);
+- peruse the programmes for the next two conferences of the Association, and, if he decides to attend, to make a reservation (space permitting);

 - download earlier Itpa Publications.

 Students and Trainees:

-Membership is open to bona-fide students and trainees without an enrolment fee and at a reduced annual fee of £130.
+Membership is open to bona-fide students and trainees at a reduced annual fee of £150.
 Application should be made annually to the Registrar, enclosing evidence of student or trainee status.
-A limited number of bursaries are available for each meeting, to enable students and trainees to attend the meetings at a reduced fee.
+A limited number of bursaries are available for each conference, to enable students and trainees to attend the conferences at a reduced fee.
 A student or trainee awarded a bursary contributes one-third of the attendance fee and the Association contributes the other two-thirds (travel, hotel and other expenses being the responsibility of the student or trainee).
 Application for a bursary should be made to the Registrar.
 Student membership entitles you to the same benefits that full members receive with the exception that you are not offered the membership certificate, or the complimentary diary.
-As students you are also not included in the Directory of Members, or in the Directory of Services (the ITPA Green Book) neither of which you receive.
+As students you are also not included in the Directory of Members, or in the Directory of Services, neither of which you receive.